Mason-TS/Angular-Final-Project/README.md

 Version 1.0
 This is set as admin page

+NOTE: This site only works with a JSON-server package created by Typicode that takes a JSON file and creates a rest API with it, you can download it with the Node.js package manager.

+you can download by with this command line within the console.

+"npm install -g json-server"

+then within the project file

+json-server --watch products.json

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

 ## Development server